-A steering wheel (also called a driving wheel or a hand wheel) is a type of steering control in vehicles and vessels (ships and boats).
+A steering wheel (also called a driving wheel or a hand wheel) is a type of steering control in vehicles.

 The steering wheel is the part of the steering system that is manipulated by the driver; the rest of the steering system responds to such driver inputs.